mchmarny/dapr-pipeline/NOTES.md

 # dapr-pipeline notes

-Log for questions, friction, and comments
+Log for questions, friction, and comments I captured while I learned learning dapr and wrote the [dapr-pipeline](https://github.com/mchmarny/dapr-pipeline).
+These notes cover only local development and are limited to the HTTP API.

 ## tl;dr

-* Intuitive API with easy to navigate docs
+* dapr has an intuitive HTTP API (I haven't tried the gRPC one yet) with easy to navigate documentation
-* Relation of components to core functionality (e.g. state, topic publishing) not always clear (auto-generated on run, not priori)
+* Using dapr framework functionality is easy but the relation of components to dapr's core functionality (e.g. state, topic publishing) is not always clear
-* Idiomatic developer experience, with a few exceptions (e.g. topic sub)
+* With a few exceptions (e.g. topic sub) dapr HTTP API provides pretty idiomatic developer experience.
+Language-specific libraries (see [godapr](https://github.com/mchmarny/godapr)) can provide even more natural DX

 ## notes

-These notes cover only local development and are listed in order in which the came up, as in chronologically, not stack ranked.
+> Note not stack ranked, mostly chronological

 ### Invoke with payload vs string

-AFAIK there is no way to pass payload reference and `dapr invoke` requires string (e.g. `'{ "f1": "v1", "f2": "v2" }'`).
-Like to do this:
+AFAIK there is no way to pass payload reference in `dapr invoke`.
+It seems to requires string (e.g. `'{ "f1": "v1", "f2": "v2" }'`).
+As a developer, I'd like to this `curl` like option:

 ```shell
 dapr invoke --app-id provider \